symfony/symfony-docs/messenger.rst

 auth                 The Redis password delete_after_ack     If ``true``, messages are deleted      false
-                     automatically after processing them serializer           How to serialize the final payload     ``Redis::SERIALIZER_PHP`` in Redis (the
+                     automatically after processing them delete_after_reject  If ``true``, messages are deleted      true automatically if they are rejected lazy                 Connect only when a connection is      false really needed serializer           How to serialize the final payload     ``Redis::SERIALIZER_PHP`` in Redis (the
                      ``Redis::OPT_SERIALIZER`` option)